amaher98/amaher98/README.md

 ### Here is what I am working on! 👋

-- 🔭 I’m currently working on ...
-Hypothesis Testing and Machine Learning
+- 🔭 I’m currently working on building Machine Learning models for variety of industries
 - 🌱 I’m currently learning ...
-Data Engineering
+Deep Learning
-- 👯 I’m looking to collaborate on ...
-Data Analysis
+- 👯 I’m looking to collaborate on ... anything Data Science!
 - 🤔 I’m looking for help with ...
-Real industrial problems for Data Science
+Data Science for industrial, finance and media problems
 - 💬 Ask me about ... anything!
 - ⚡ Fun fact: ...
 I lived in 6 countries in the major four continents!
 -->